mmirolim/gokvc/README.md

 # gokvc
 Fast key-value cache with support of strings, lists, dictionaries and per-key TTL for Go with convenient HTTP API.
+I tried to keep allocation low to reduce gc pressure.
+All cache buckets use concurrent stripped maps to reduce lock contention.
+Reflections and interface{} usage avoided as much as possible to improve performance.
+Expired keys removed by concurrent gc in batches.

 ## Work in progress edge cases, api changes expected